Yates High School: Desegregation and post-desegregation

-After the circa 1970 desegregation resulting from the Civil Rights Movement, HISD had established magnet programs and other alternative education programs.
+After the 1970 desegregation resulting from the Civil Rights Movement, HISD had established magnet programs and other alternative education programs.
 Many upper and middle class blacks sent their children to Bellaire High School, Lamar High School, and other schools previously only for Whites; until 1970 HISD counted its Hispanic and Latino students as "white."
 In addition, many black people moved from the Third Ward to the suburbs.
 Violence became more common and the facility was defaced with graffiti.
 William G. Ouchi, author of Making Schools Work: A Revolutionary Plan to Get Your Children the Education They Need, wrote that due to the loss of the middle and upper class students, Yates "fell on hard times."

 The Yates photography magnet school program began in fall 1978.

-In 1987 a survey at Yates showed that 108 female students were pregnant and 50% of them were having their second pregnancies.
+In 1987, a survey at Yates showed that 108 female students were pregnant and 50% of them were having their second pregnancies.
 In 1989 Chester Smith, the principal, prohibited the school newspaper from publishing a story about a pregnant student.

-In the 1990s superintendent Rod Paige recruited Robert Worthy, who was previously teaching in the Pasadena Independent School District, to revitalize the school.
+In the 1990s, superintendent Rod Paige recruited Robert Worthy, who was previously teaching in the Pasadena Independent School District, to revitalize the school.
 Worthy removed most of the administrators and 60 teachers, making up about half of the faculty, within a two-year period to remove any pre-existing negative cultural influences from Yates.
 Worthy also established additional Advanced Placement courses and removed a Cleaning and Pressing Program.

-In 1997 a geographic area south of Interstate 45 was rezoned from Austin High School to Yates.
+In 1997, a geographic area south of Interstate 45 was rezoned from Austin High School to Yates.
 After the 2000 opening of Chávez High School, portions of the Yates boundary were reassigned to Austin High School.

-From 1998 through 2002 the school reported that 99% of students graduating from Yates planned to attend colleges and universities.
+From 1998 through 2002, the school reported that 99% of students graduating from Yates planned to attend colleges and universities.
 In response a parent and alumnus of Yates quoted in a 2003 The New York Times article, Larry Blackmon, stated that "Absolutely, positively, no way.
 You'd get more of an accurate count asking elementary kids if they plan to go to college."

-Circa 2003 the principal of Yates hired several uncertified teachers and substitute teachers, using them to replace experienced but more highly paid teachers who were fired by the principal.
+Around 2003, Yates' principal hired several uncertified teachers and substitute teachers, using them to replace experienced but more highly paid teachers who were fired by the principal.
 In addition around that time Yates had gone without a school library for over a year.